msaglietto/portfolio-performance/README.md

 And a react-frontend made with [create-react-app](https://github.com/facebook/create-react-app)

+You may wonder why everything separated on different folders? well I intend to add other technologies and I want them all side by side so I can compare them.

 ## Not ready for prime time so be gentle

 Error handling and validation have been omitted for brevity sake

+** Check it out at https://portfolio-performanxe.herokuapp.com/ **